mihail911/mihail911.github.io/src/pages/pages/2015-05-01---about/index.md

 Hi there!
 If you're stopping by my site, you're probably someone who has questions and wants answers.
 Life is short and the internet is large, so let's get to it.

-## What I Do Now 💻 + 🚗
+## What I Do Now 💻 + 🎤
-Engineer at [RideOS](https://rideos.ai/) working on ensuring the safe, global rollout of autonomous vehicles.
+Machine learning scientist at [Alexa AI](https://developer.amazon.com/alexa-skills-kit/conversational-ai) working on the future of conversational artificial intelligence.

 ## What I Did Before 🎓 + 👨‍🔬
 Graduate student at [Stanford University](https://www.stanford.edu/) where I studied computer science and artificial intelligence.
 I spent 3 wonderful years as a researcher in the [Stanford Natural Language Processing Group](https://nlp.stanford.edu/), where I had the unbelievable fortune to work with [Christopher Manning](https://nlp.stanford.edu/manning/), [Percy Liang](https://cs.stanford.edu/~pliang/), [Christopher Potts](https://web.stanford.edu/~cgpotts/), and other brilliant people.